Finitely forcible graphons: Finitely forcible graphons II: complement reducible graphons

-from where $\mu(\Omega_w)=1/2$.
-This is true for every child of the root, and hence there are exactly two children.
-Furthermore, it is easy to check that the complement of the graphon $U_{T_v}$ satisfies the same identities as listed in the statement.
+To finish, it is easy to check that the complement of the graphon $U_{T_v}$ satisfies the same identities as listed in the statement for either child $v$ of $q$.
 Iterating the argument, we get that $T$ is a complete binary tree. \end{proof}